zcakg86/neural-networks-house-prices/README.md

 Analysis and model performance to be presented with Panel.

 ## Aims
-* Implement location-specific embedding through spatial features and community detection, that can estimate prices without bias across King County.
+* Implement location-specific embedding through spatial features and community detection, to recuce spatial bias in price estimation across King County.
 * Provide accurate estimates throughout time.
 * Deliver dashboard with panel that can be used to present market analysis found through the model weights.